jr-leary7/bayesVG/README.md

 ### Modeling

-Now we’re able to model gene expression using variational inference, summarize the approximate posterior distribution of variance for each gene, and classify the top 3,000 most-variable genes as HVGs.
+Now we’re able to model gene expression using the meanfield variational inference (VI) algorithm, summarize the approximate posterior distribution of variance for each gene, and classify the top 3,000 most-variable genes as HVGs.
 The `findVariableFeaturesBayes()` function can take as input either a `Seurat` or a `SingleCellExperiment` object.

 ``` r
 seu_pbmc <- findVariableFeaturesBayes(seu_pbmc,